Venice Lido: Venice Film Festival

 The second festival was held in 1934.
 It was meant to be a biennial event but it became annual because of the success of the first one.
 There were some 20 awards, but there was no jury.
 Premiers were shown, which increased the prestige of the festival.
-So did a scandal caused by a Gustav Machaty's Ecstasy which showed the first scenes with a female nude in cinema history, which also launched the career of the actress Hedy Lammarr.
+So did a scandal caused by a Gustav Machaty's Ecstasy which showed scenes with a female nude, at a time when this was considered scandalous, which also launched the career of the actress Hedy Lammarr.
 This time the films were shown in the garden of the Excelsior hotel.
 In 1937 the venue of the festival was opened.
 It is the Palazzo del Cinema.